 Internship Opportunities

-Penn State’s Office of the Physical Plant is seeking student interns for the fall 2023 and the spring/summer 2024.
+Penn State’s Office of the Physical Plant is seeking student interns for the spring/summer 2024.
 If interested, you must submit an application in Workday, including a cover letter and resume.
 The internship job posting can be found in Workday searching "Office of Physical Plant Internship" or REQ_0000048983.

 During the fall and spring semesters, interns may work up to 20 hours a week.
 During the summer, interns are expected to work 40 hours a week.
 Schedules and onsite locations can be discussed with the supervisor.
 Internships are available at University Park with compensation of $14 per hour.